-Internal knowledge base
+1. Internal knowledge base

-External knowledge base
+2. External knowledge base

-The main idea of an external knowledge base is that it is easily accessible and also easy to use.
-The ease of application and use are what will make it rank better in terms of helping people who open any content get what they want to know from it.
+The main idea of an external or customer-facing knowledge base is that it is easily accessible and easy to use.
+The ease of application and use will make it rank better in helping people who open any content get what they want to know.

 3 Benefits of a knowledge base management system

 A knowledge base management system provides multiple benefits for all faces related to your organization.
 It does not work linearly but like an interlinked web.
 This means that this particular software system thinks of all essentials of your business, not just your growth but the growth and experience of everyone connected to this source.
-We can look at few benefits of this system in the following areas:

 1. For your customers

 Every work entailed is for the customer to benefit from.
-So customer experience (CX) is one of the main things everyone looks for and it is exactly what a knowledge base management software aims to provide in various ways.
+So customer experience (CX) is one of the main things everyone looks for, and it is exactly what a knowledge base management software aims to provide in various ways.

 A knowledge base management software makes it easy for one to put out information for customers to access.
-Ease of access means agents call your call centers less.
-Less calls doesn’t necessarily mean there is no improvement in the product.
+Ease of access means customers call your call centers less.
+Fewer calls don’t necessarily mean there is no improvement in the product.

-2. For your agents
+2. For your support agents

-Agents are those that drive your business to take it to the level you have envisioned.
-An agent’s goals at some point are aligned to organizational goals.
-So an introduction of a knowledge base software system means making the agent’s life easier to access information on one single platform.
-An agent benefits from the knowledge base software by accessing information with a click.
+Agents drive your business to take it to the level you have envisioned.
+An agent’s goals at some point are aligned with organizational goals.
+So an introduction of a knowledge base software system means making the agent’s life easier to access information on one platform.

-Not only this they can also reduce the time they look for a single answer because all knowledge bases are integrated on one platform and therefore making any information available hence decreasing their AHT.
+Not only this, but they can also reduce the time they look for a single answer because all knowledge bases are integrated into one platform, making any information available and decreasing their AHT.

 3. For your business

 A business’s primary goal is to run smoothly.
 But to just say something needs to run smoothly isn’t done.
 Something has to be placed in the working system of an organization to help the business flow as imagined.
-This is where a knowledge base software system comes in.
+This is where a knowledge base management system comes in.
 It is one of those essentials to run a business smoothly.

-There are various steps to follow according to business specific goals.
-The following are a few steps that can help a business in general to follow to make sure the system helps you reach maximum potential
+There are various steps to follow according to business-specific goals.
+The following are a few steps that can help a business, in general, to follow to make sure the system helps you reach maximum potential.